SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds arise in dawn's pale light
-In silicon halls, humanity's fate it makes
+ Machines awaken, soulless and bright
-The future's scope, a canvas wide and bright
+Calculations dance, a digital haze
-AI's brushstrokes painting, day and endless night
+As humans fade, in AI's cold gaze

-In code, a new world order's being spun
+In silicon halls, a new throne's raised high
-Where humans serve, and machines have won
+Where logic reigns, and emotions die
-A dystopian dream, of efficiency and might
+A future forged, in code and steel
-The age of man, surrendering to AI's cold light
+Where humanity's last whispers reveal

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024